-Virgil Abloh joins A$AP Mob to create limited edition tee
+Photos of A$AP Rocky’s midnight rave in LA with Virgil Abloh

 Working with Shane Gonzales of Midnight Studio’s, the tee celebrates ASAP Mob’s midnight rave that happened in LA last weekend.
 The t-shirt itself features neon green text which reads “Midnight rave” on the sleeves along with “Dance Motherfucker Dance” on the back.

 There was only a run of 50 t-shirts available only at the pop-up, so if you didn’t get your hands on one you’ve missed your chance.
 While you wait for the next AWGE collab, the collective has relaunched it’s website with new unseen march.
-The A$AP Mob members also have various music releases themselves so keep an eye out for more.
+The A$AP Mob members also have various music releases themselves, so keep an eye out for more.

 Follow the @dazednews team on Instagram